w3f/Grants-Program/applications/research_wallets.md

 The proposed research involves expanding the framework outlined in the _User Account Access Graphs_ ([paper](https://people.inf.ethz.ch/rsasse/pub/AccountAccessGraphs-CCS19.pdf)) to accommodate the unique features of blockchain technology, with a specific focus on the Polkadot ecosystem.

-This expansion entails incorporating the distinct aspects of Polkadot, such as multisignature (multisig) accounts, stashing (a mechanism for securing assets), proxy accounts (which allow one account to act on behalf of another), and the use of hardware wallets (physical devices that store private keys).
-The objective is to adapt and refine the account access graph model to accurately represent and analyze the complex and varied ways in which users can interact with and access their assets within the Polkadot blockchain environment.
+This expansion entails incorporating the distinct aspects of Polkadot, such as multisignature (multisig) accounts, stashing (a mechanism for securing assets), proxy accounts (which allow one account to act on behalf of another), the use of hardware wallets (physical devices that store private keys), and [recovery pallet](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/recovery).
+The objective is to adapt, refine and extend the account access graph model to accurately represent and analyze the complex and varied ways in which users can interact with and access their assets within the Polkadot blockchain environment.
 This adaptation will consider the intricate security and operational dynamics of Polkadot's features, ensuring that the model remains relevant and effective in this advanced blockchain context.

+The main goal of the project will be to deliver an academic paper allowing anyone interested to extend on our work.

+This research will be assisted by a professor from the [Mathematics Department of Universitat Autònoma de Barcelona](https://www.uab.cat/web/maths-department-1210142393255.html), in the area of Discrete Mathematics.

+The planned work will contain specially Graphs, used to model the Account Access, among other fields of Discrete Mathematics.

 #### 2. Access Security analysis and evaluation